TabbycatPie/CustomKeyboard/Readme.md

      4. Double click on one of them, a setting page will pop up,then click "Event" Tab.

      5. Find the device with VID_5131 PID_2019 and uninstall the driver.(Right click on corresponding "USB Composite Device").
-     6. Re-plug in your device.
+     6. Plug in your device again to make your PC reinstall the driver